krishna111-31/AI-Trust-Study-Guide/README.md

 ## About

-Artificial Intelligence (AI) is transforming industries and becoming an integral part of modern society.
-As AI systems are increasingly deployed in critical domains such as healthcare, finance, education, transportation, cybersecurity, and public services, ensuring that these systems are trustworthy has become a global priority.

 This repository is a comprehensive study guide dedicated to **AI Trust** and related disciplines, including **Responsible AI, Human–AI Interaction (HAI), Explainable AI (XAI), AI Ethics, Privacy, Security, Fairness, Governance, and Risk Management**.